pelicanmapping/rocky/README.md

 ## Vector Features
 Rocky include some facilities for loading GIS Feature data through GDAL.
 GDAL has many drivers to load different types of feature data.

-This will open an ESRI Shapefile and iterate over all its features:
+Open an ESRI Shapefile and iterate over all its features:
 ```c++
 #include <rocky/GDALFeatureSource.h>
 ...